CS150-PACU/Assign01-FractionCalculator/README.md

         assignment as we've done in lab.
 Once accepted, code up a complete solution to the above assignment specification.
 Your complete solution is to be pushed to GitHub no later than the date and time specified above for your specific section.
-I will only grade your solution from the proper location on GitHub.

     b.
 Pay attention to the example output above.
 Your program's output must look **exactly** like the example output!
 The spacing and